SRFleming/Slimey-Business-Game/README.md

 ### Query and observational methods

 A requirement for this project was to include at least one querying technique.
-Our solution was to have the users play the game while implementing the
-Think Aloud observational method.
-After the user has finished the game, we will perform an interview based on a mixture of open and closed questions.
-We chose these methods, as the results will be easy to interpret and compare, without restricting the depth of the results (Goncalves, 2022).
+Our solution was to have the users play the game while implementing the Think Aloud observational method.
+After the user finished the game, we performed an interview based on a mixture of open and closed questions.
+We chose these methods, as the results would be easy to interpret and compare, without restricting the depth of our results.

-Our main focus with this query will be the game’s usability, as it will provide us with information about the playability of the game.
-The target audience for this query will be teenagers/young adults, who play video games regularly.
-The person will not have any knowledge about the game beforehand, in order to give an honest and unbiased evaluation of the game.
+Our main focus of our querying was the game’s usability, as the results would provide us with information about the playability of the game.
+Our target demographic for our game would be children, teenagers and young adults, and as such we found testing participants who were in our target demographic.
+Our participants should not have any knowledge about our game before testing, so that they are able to give an honest and unbiased evaluation of the game.

 #### Think aloud

-With this technique, the user will play the game once.
-He or she will start the game and play it through until they win, or their character dies, without any input from the interviewer.
-While they are playing, the user should vocalise their thoughts, which will be noted by the interviewer (Goncalves, 2022).
-These notes will be written in section Results.
+During our testing sessions the user will be allowed to play the game once.
+He or she will start the game and play until they win or their character dies, without any input from the interviewer.
+While they are playing, the user should vocalise their thoughts, which will be noted by the interviewer.
+These notes can be found in section 5.3 Results.

 #### Interview